Pilot Range

-The Pilot Range is a mountain range straddling the border of Box Elder County, Utah and Elko County, Nevada, United States.
+The Pilot Range is a mountain range straddling the border of Box Elder County, Utah, and Elko County, Nevada, United States.
 Lying 50 miles west of the Great Salt Lake, the range forms part of the north-west border of the Great Salt Lake Desert.
 The range reaches a maximum elevation of 10,716 feet at the summit of Pilot Peak.
 Most of the range is public Bureau of Land Management land and thus has no access restrictions.
 Its principal uses are mining, livestock grazing, and seasonal elk and deer hunting.

 Description

 The Pilot Range begins about 15 mi north of the community of West Wendover, and continues north-northeastwards for approximately 30 mi.
-The abandoned railroad town of Lucin, Utah lay two miles north-east.
+The abandoned railroad town of Lucin, Utah lies two miles north-east.